Rinus Wortel: Career

-After his studies Wortel worked as scientic employee and later associate professor of theoretical geophysics at his alma mater.
+After his studies Wortel worked as scientific employee and later associate professor of theoretical geophysics at his alma mater.
 In 1989 he was named professor of tectonophysics at the same university.
 From 1992 to late 1996 he was dean of the faculty of earth sciences.
 He was professor of tectonophysics until 2012.
 The next year the university named him unpaid professor of geophysics.

 During his career Wortel was founder and director of the Geodynamisch Onderzoeksinstituut.
 From 1996 he also served as scientific director of the Vening Meinesz Research School of Geodynamics.
 He was chair of the board of directors of the Netherlands Research Centre for Integrated Solid Earth Science.

 The research of Wortel has focused on physical aspects of plate tectonics, especially the geophyisical development of the Mediterranean Sea area.
 In the early 2010s his research group expected that a new fault was forming between Europe and Africa, with the Eurasian Plate being thrust under the African Plate, which had been the reverse.
 He has also performed research into the dynamics and deformation of the lithosphere, seismic energy release and tectonic processes along convergent plate boundaries.
 He worked on integration of numerical models, with observations coming from geology, geophysics and geodesy.
 Wortel and his research group in 1992 developed an hypothesis on lateral migration of slab detachment.
 Early in his career he performed research in the Andes with his promotor, Vlaar.
 He also worked together with Sierd Cloetingh on modeling intraplate stress.

 In 2018, Wortel became head of the research programme DeepNL, of the Dutch Research Council, which was initiated to look into the long term consequences of the winning of gas in the Groningen gas field.
 Specific research projects included subsidence, risk analysis, and earthquake forecasting.
 Wortel called it a unique project, comparable with the Dutch efforts of protection from the sea.

 In 1997, he was part of a commission initiated by six Dutch universities to look into a fifth academic year for scientific studies, which the commission ultimately recommended.
 He has been involved in the handing out of the Vening Meineszprijs, being chair of the committee in 2010.
 He was editor of the Geophysical Journal.